-- Article 25: For the purpose of the preparation of the documentation required by the Authority, a vessel must meet the following conditions to be considered in ballast status: - 1.
+Article 25: For toll purposes, a vessel will be considered in ballast when the following conditions are met:

 It may not carry passengers except for courtesy passengers.
-The vessel cannot carry any cargo, except for the effects needed for the operation of the vessel or for the use or consumption by the crew on board, as determined by the Authority. - 2.
-It may not carry fuel for the vessel's consumption in quantities that exceed the capacity of the spaces designed and certified for it, as shown in the vessel's capacity plan or any official documents. - 3.
-For cases where the vessel carries containers on deck, the Authority must determine the purpose of the containerized cargo.
+Does not apply to passenger vessels.
+It may not carry fuel for its own consumption in quantities that exceed the capacity of the spaces designed and certified for it, as shown in the vessel's capacity plan or any official documents.

+3. For cases where the vessel carries containers on deck, the Authority must determine the purpose of the containerized cargo.
 If the purpose is not commercial, the container is charged as NTT but the ballast condition is not invalidated.
-If the purpose is commercial, the container is charged as NTT and the toll must be charged using the laden rate. - 4.
-LPG vessels can carry up to a maximum of two (2) percent of the total cargo capacity expressed in cubic meters of cargo capacity (LPG) of the spaces designed and certified for it, as shown in the vessel's capacity plan or any official document. - 5.
-LNG vessels may carry up to a maximum of ten (10) percent of the total cargo capacity expressed in cubic meters of cargo capacity (LNG) of the spaces designed and certified for it, as shown in the vessel's capacity plan or any official document. - 6.
-It may not carry cargo, materials or products with the exception of those for the operation of the vessel or for the use or consumption on board by the crew, as determined by the Authority.
+If the purpose is commercial, the container is charged as NTT and the toll must be charged using the laden rate.

+4. LPG vessels can carry up to a maximum of two percent (2%) of the total cargo capacity expressed in cubic meters (LPG) of the spaces designed and certified for it, as shown in the vessel's capacity plan or any official document.

+5. LNG vessels may carry up to a maximum of ten percent (10%) of the total cargo capacity expressed in cubic meters (LNG) of the spaces designed and certified for it, as shown in the vessel's capacity plan or any official document.

+6. It may not carry cargo, materials or products with the exception of those for the operation of the vessel or for the use or consumption on board by the crew, as determined by the Authority.

+7. Cable ships can carry up to a maximum of fifty (50) MT of cable, provided that the cable is in pieces intended to be used for threading machinery and not for generating income.

+8. Salt, which is usually carried by fishing vessels otherwise in ballast, exclusively for the vessel's own use.

-Notwithstanding the preceding paragraph, a vessel of any segment may be considered in ballast when transiting with a minimum percentage of vessel use of capacity, as determined by the Board of Directors on a proposal from the Administration.
-To this end, the Administration shall previously submit to the Board of Directors the well-supported proposal indicating the segment and type of vessel and the minimum percentage of vessel capacity to be considered in ballast and the period of time of the year in which it intends to implement this provision.
+Notwithstanding the preceding paragraph, a vessel of any segment may be considered in ballast when u sing a minimum percentage of its capacity while, as determined by the Board of Directors on a proposal from the Administration.
+To this end, the Administration shall previously submit to the Board of Directors the well-supported proposal indicating the segment and type of vessel and the minimum percentage of vessel capacity for it to be considered in ballast and the time of the year or period in which it intends to apply this provision.

-Article 26: Vessels passing through the locks at either end of the Panama Canal and returning to the original point of entry without passing through the locks at the other end of the Canal, shall be considered as having made a full transit.
+Article 26: The transit of a vessel passing through the locks at either end of the Panama Canal and returning to the original point of entry without passing through the locks at the other end of the Canal, shall be considered a full transit.
 Re-entry of the same vessel shall be considered a new transit.

-Article 27: Vessels that based on their length overall and PC/UMS Net Tonnage pay according to their fixed minimum rates, unless otherwise prescribed by other regulations, are exempted from the PC/UMS admeasurement, except those cases established in other regulations.
+Article 27: Vessels that, based on their length overall and PC/UMS Net Tonnage, pay according to the fixed minimum tolls, are exempt from the admeasurement, except for those cases established in other regulations.